 Grower and Garden Produce Rescue in New Mexico

-Every week in New Mexico, our Food Bank provides hunger relief services to nearly 40,000 people all over the state.
-In 2012, our Food Rescue program accounted for 71% of the food we distributed to hungry people last year.
+Every week in New Mexico, our Food Bank provides hunger relief services to 70,000 people all over the state.
+In 2014, our Food Rescue program accounted for more than 70% of the food we distributed to hungry people last year.
 Local, small-scale gardeners and growers can help our hunger relief efforts by participating in our Food Rescue program.

 The Food Rescue Program Donation Process